ChainedLupine/apple2_tools/README.md

 My toolchain for building assembly for Apple II development.

+I used this to create an Apple II game for the Ludum Dare #44 gamejam!

 Library requires Apple //e Enhanced.

 Note: I'm using Windows, but this should be modified without too much trouble for other OSes.